stacksmith/asteroids/README.md

 --------

 Code has been re-organized and cleaned up.
 Names have been altered to make it more sensible and bugs fixed.
+Now loading with quicklisp

 ESC now brings you to a REPL.
 Examine the game state, recompile anything (carefully).